-No later than six (6) months before the end of the fourth anniversary of the Issue Date, the New Health System and the COPA Monitor shall meet to review the application and operation of this Addendum 1 in the maintenance of ongoing Public Advantage.
-If it appears the New Health System (a) has generated operating margin, as defined by Moody's Investors Service, during one or more of the preceding three (3) years that is above the 75th percentile of health systems rated A+ by Moody's Investors Service, or (b) has generated an average operating margin during one or more of the preceding three (3) years that is below the 50th percentile of health systems rated BBB+ by Moody's Investors Service, then modification of this Addendum 1 may be appropriate.
-If the New Health System proposes an Addendum 1 modification pursuant to this Part XI, the COPA Monitor shall review and make a recommendation to the Department with respect to the proposed modification.
-In addition, the COPA Monitor may independently propose an Addendum 1 modification review any proposed Addendum 1 modification only to the extent the Department determines, in its discretion, that it is necessary to retain, or otherwise not impair, Public Advantage.
-If any such modification is not agreed upon prior to the beginning of the fifth anniversary of the Issue Date, the Department may consider it a material factor in its Annual Review pursuant to Section 7.02 of the Terms of Certification.
+No later than six (6) months before the seventh Anniversary Date of the Issue Date, the New Health System and the COPA Monitor shall meet to review the application and operation of this Addendum 1 in the maintenance of ongoing Public Advantage.
+If it appears the New Health System (a) has generated operating margin, as defined by Moody's Investors Service, during one or more of the preceding three (3) years that is above 75 percent of health systems rated A+ by Moody's Investors Service, or (b) has generated an average operating margin during one or more of the preceding three (3) years that is below 50 percent of health systems rated BBB+ by Moody's Investors Service, then modification of this Addendum 1 may be appropriate.
+If the New Health System proposes an Addendum 1 modification pursuant to this Part IX, the COPA Monitor shall review and make a recommendation to the Department with respect to the proposed modification.
+In addition, the COPA Monitor may independently propose an Addendum 1 modification to the Department.
+The Department may accept, decline or revise any proposed Addendum 1 modification referred to it by the COPA Monitor.
+The Department, however, shall accept a proposed modification only to the extent the Department determines, in its discretion, that it is necessary to retain, or otherwise not impair, Public Advantage.
+If any such modification is not agreed upon prior to the fifth Anniversary Date of the Issue Date, the Department may consider it a material factor in its Annual Review pursuant to Section 7.02 of the Terms of Certification.
 Such review of this Addendum 1 shall be repeated every three (3) years thereafter during the COPA Term.

+PART X

-PART XII GENERAL TERMS
+GENERAL TERMS